Hans Schulte-Nölke: Education and career

 Schulte-Nölke studied at the University of Münster in Germany.
 From 1989 to 1992 he held a grant at the Johann Wolfgang Goethe University / Max Planck Institute for European Legal History) in Frankfurt's Graduate School for Medieval and Modern Legal History.
 In 1994 he obtained a PhD at the University of Münster.
 In 1995 he passed his second state examination and was until 1997 research assistant to Reiner Schulze at the University of Münster.
 After research stays at several European universities, including the Radboud University Nijmegen, he habilitated in 2000 in Münster.

-In 2001, Schulte-Nölke was appointed professor of Civil Law, European Private Law, Comparative Law, German and European Legal History at the University of Bielefeld.
+In 2001, Schulte-Nölke was appointed professor of Civil Law, European Private Law, Comparative Law, German and European Legal History at Bielefeld University.
 Since 2008, he has been a Director of the European Legal Studies Institute and holds the Chair of Civil Law, European Private and Business Law, Comparative Law and European Legal History at the University of Osnabrück.
 In 2013 he was named an affiliate professor at the Radboud University Nijmegen.